 2225 Defense Hwy.

 Calling all nature-lovers!
-Badlands, a 30,000 square foot facility named after a national park in South Dakota, brings the outside : mountains, grass, and birch trees–inside, making sweltering temps, snow days, and rainy weather a walk through the, well, park.
+Badlands, a 30,000 square foot facility named after a national park in South Dakota, brings the outside in.Think: mountains, grass, and birch trees–inside, making sweltering temps, snow days, and rainy weather a walk through the, well, park.
 From an indoor mountain to a workshop dedicated to real life learning, there’s something for every outdoors-y (or indoors-y) kid.

 5200 Randolph Rd.